by Robert A. Muenchen, updated September 2, 2024

 Other GUIs, such as BlueSky and R Commander, do modeling using a two-step process.
 First, you generate and save a model, then use it for scoring new datasets, calculating model-level measures of fit or observation-level scores of influence, diagnostic plotting, testing differences between models, and so on.

 jamovi follows the one-step approach.
-It does not save models, so you need to use compute statements to enter a model and apply it to a new data set (or a hold-out sample) to see how effectively the model generalizes.
-Instead, it tries to anticipate your needs, providing things like normal probability plots for residuals.
-This is great for intro statistics courses, but it lacks the flexibility that more advanced researchers might prefer.
+It can save predicted values, residuals, and Cook’s distance for the current dataset.
+However, it does not save models, so you need to use compute statements to enter a model and apply it to a new data set (or a hold-out sample) to see how effectively the model generalizes.
+This is great for intro statistics courses but lacks the flexibility that more advanced researchers might prefer.

 Another way in which R GUIs differ is the model formula builder.
 Some, like JASP and RKWard, offer only the most popular model types, providing interactions and allowing you to force the y-intercept through zero.
-Others, such as R Commander and BlueSky, offer maximum power by including buttons to control nested factors, polynomials, splines, and so on.
+Others, such as R Commander and BlueSky, offer maximum power by including buttons to control nested factors, polynomials, splines, etc.

 Jamovi keeps model formulas simple.
 It offers two arrows with which to add model terms.
 Clicking the top one adds the terms you select and all possible interactions.
-That can generate a warning that you don’t have enough degrees of freedom, allowing you to remove terms then.
+That can signal that you don’t have enough degrees of freedom, allowing you to remove terms.
 Alternatively, you can use the bottom arrow to add main effects with one click, add 2-way interactions with a second click, and so on until you have the model you need.
 Its model builder also includes the ability to enter predictors in blocks, obviating the need to create two models, then run a test to compare them.
-Since jamovi’s model builder does not offer advanced features like nested effects and splines, those types of models cannot be done.
-The model it builds is not displayed as a standard R formula which you could modify manually.
+Since jamovi’s model builder does not offer advanced features like nested effects and splines, those models cannot be done.
+The model it builds is not displayed as a standard R formula, which you could modify manually.

-Jamovi’s model builder also includes an ability to set reference levels for factors, something that is typically a separate step in other R GUIs.
-A nice touch!
+Jamovi’s model builder also allows you to set reference levels for factors, which is typically a separate step in other R GUIs.
+That’s a nice touch!

-If you work with datasets with a million or more cases, modeling in jamovi is currently (2/8/2023) quite a bit slower than the other R GUIs that pass their code directly to R. The jamovi team is aware of this, and future versions are likely to address the issue.
+If you work with datasets with a million or more cases, modeling in jamovi is quite a bit slower than the other R GUIs that pass their code directly to R. However, those other GUIs lack immediate feedback for each dialog box selection.

 Analysis Methods